nz-Mark-Y/JavaGameProject/README.md

 To play a multiplayer or single player game:

 * From the main menu, select Multiplayer
 * In the Player select screen use LEFT or RIGHT to choose each player's class, and UP to toggle between player or AI control.
+Press ENTER to confirm.
 * In the Mutators select screen use UP and DOWN to select a mutator, and ENTER key to modify it.
-* Press ENTER and then Start to play
+* Select Start to play

 To play the game: